 ZHAZAM-----THE RAZOR'S EDGE-----SRI RAMANA MAHARSHI

 Fictional or real life, all three played major roles in my life.
 Now, in real life I was fairly young when the Captain Marvel Origin Story presented above first came out in 1940 and I have no strong remembrance of it specifically one way or the other.
 However, his origin was fairly clear all through and up to 1953 when Captain Marvel ceased publication.
 As for myself, if I hadn't actually seen his origin story specifically, as a fan growing up I was quite familiar with the story as it was often interjected or repeated in one version or the other over the years.
-Below are two semi-comprehensive cut-to-the-quick one-page origin stories that appeared at one time or the other since the original 1940 multi-page version above was first published:
+Below are two semi-comprehensive cut-to-the-quick one-page origin stories that appeared at one time or the other since the original 1940 multi-page version above was first published and one very special one that was part of a much bigger story called A Twice Told Tale wherein Dr. Sivana invents a "time pill" and goes back in time before Billy Batson became Captain Marvel in an attempt to stop him from ever becoming Captain Marvel:

-Two things are of concern here.
-One, when I went to India I met and stayed at the ashram of the venerated Indian holy man, the Bhagavan Sri Ramana Maharshi, so mentioned and did so with some rather startling results.
-And secondly the man depicted with the holy man in the middle picture above is an actor by the name of Tyrone Power who played a man in the movie called Lawrence Darrell.
+While I was in India I met and stayed at the ashram of the venerated Indian holy man, the Bhagavan Sri Ramana Maharshi, so mentioned above, it ended for me with some rather startling results.
+The man depicted with the holy man in the middle picture above is an actor by the name of Tyrone Power who played a man in the movie called Lawrence Darrell.
 Although not his real name, like the holy man, the Darrell character was based on a real life person.
 Several years after I was at the ashram, while in high school, I met the real life person in real life myself.
 In turn he became my Mentor in things spiritual and guided me through various stages of my life, the most important of which can be found in the following:

 THE CODE MAKER, THE ZEN MAKER